luckyj5/splunk-otel-collector/deployments/fargate/README.md

 Applies to Collector release v0.30.0 and above which corresponds to image tag 0.30.0 and above in the image repository [here](https://quay.io/repository/signalfx/splunk-otel-collector?tab=tags).

+Overview of the container definition for the Collector:
+- Set environment variable `SPLUNK_CONFIG` to the configuration file path.
+Set `SPLUNK_CONFIG` to the default configuration file path to enable default configuration.
+- Use extension `ecs_observer` in your custom configuration to discover targets.
+- Enable ECS read-only permissions in the task role when using `ecs_observer`.
+- Filter the targets for `ecs_observer` to be within task when the Collector is a sidecar, that is, the Collector and the monitored containers are in the same task.
+- `ecs_observer` is currently limited to Prometheus targets.
+- You can use environment variable `SPLUNK_CONFIG_YAML` instead of `SPLUNK_CONFIG` to specify your configuration YAML directly.
+No need for a file.

 ## Default Configuration
 The default configuration file is located at `/etc/otel/collector/fargate_config.yaml` in the Collector image.
 See [here](../../cmd/otelcol/config/collector/fargate_config.yaml)